Is it possible for faith to permeate our everyday life? If yes, what would that look like, and how could we grow in that kind of faith?

 - Scenario Four: You believe (with gusto!) that God sent that exact bunny at that exact moment just for you.

-Whichever scenario best fits your faith and personality, you can be sure that God is pleased with your faith in him and how he made the world.
+Whichever scenario best fits your faith and personality, you can be sure that God is pleased with your faith in how he made the world.

 3. Practice Recognizing God in the Everyday